 While keeping her torso connected to the man, she swivels her hips to the left and stretches her left leg backward to the left side of the man.

-These scenarios occur in many tango steps such as front ocho, back ocho, ocho cortado, rock turn, walking on the side of the partner, molinete, zigzag, enrosque, planeo, boleo, gancho, back sacada, etc. TBP is the reason why women's feminine beauty can be fully displayed in tango.
+These scenarios occur in many tango movements such as front ocho, back ocho, ocho cortado, rock turn, walking on the side of the partner, molinete, zigzag, enrosque, planeo, boleo, gancho, back sacada, etc. TBP is the reason why women's feminine beauty can be fully displayed in tango.

-Keep in mind that women's body is much more pliable than ours and can do amazing things if we know how to lead them.
+Keep in mind that women's body is much more flexible than ours and can do amazing things if we know how to lead them.
 But beware not to overdo, as tenderness, comfort and soulfulness are equally important to women.
 In fact, feminine beauty is shown more in small movements than in big movements that in some cultures women are taught to walk in tiny steps.
 In ancient China, for example, women's feet were wrapped from a very young age to prevent them from growing bigger so that they had to walk in that way.
 Women's wearing high heels serves the same purpose.
 In other words, we can reveal women's beauty regardless of how small the steps are, because that beauty lies in their femininity, and perhaps more so in small movements.
 That is why milonga, which is danced in smaller steps than tango, is so good at displaying the feminine beauty of women.

 March 18, 2017